 There are currently 28 teachers and 14 members of the support staff, including the School Director, an Accountant, Librarian, a Groundskeeper, Guards, Cooks and a Social Worker.
 Great attention is paid when selecting new staff to ensure their commitment to education and the principles of the school.

 The majority of the teachers are certified at a “P1” level or higher, and some have over 10 years experience.
 The staff are proud of what the school has accomplished in the past and are confident in its potential for the future.
 In fact, many volunteer their free time to participate in activities to sustain Gatoto, such as helping to create grant proposals for fundraising.

-The school is run by the Head and Deputy Head Teachers who report to the School Director, Betty Nyagoha.
-She has been with GIDP since the start.
+The school is run by the Head and Deputy Head Teachers who report to the School Director.
 The management team is heavily involved with the long-term vision and development of the school, as well as fundraising.